 In 1954, the Air Force Museum gained its first permanent home at the former Patterson Field in Fairborn in Building 89.
 Throughout the 1960s, American inventor Charles F. Kettering’s son, Eugene, worked on establishing and building a permanent structure for the museum to stay in.
 He became the first ever chairman of the Air Force Museum Foundation and led the construction project.
 However, he died before the building could fully finish and in 1969, his wife, Virginia, took leadership over the building.
 The facility housing the museum today finished in 1971 and opened right after.
 It returned to Wright Field and had triple the square space.
 It was also renamed the National Museum of the United State Air Force.

 The museum houses over 360 aircraft from various eras of aviation history.
-Galleries at the museum are: Early Years, WWII, Korean War, Southeast Asia War, Cold War, Missile & Space, Presidential, and R&D. Each gallery houses exhibits of that period of aircraft, weapons, and engines.
+Galleries at the museum are: Early Years, WWII, Korean War, Southeast Asia War, Cold War, Missile & Space, Presidential Years, and R&D. Each gallery houses exhibits of that period of aircraft, weapons, and engines.
 The Missile & Space exhibit houses 3 spacecraft, 8 missiles, 8 satellites, and 7 engines.
-The museum also houses other exhibits.
-One of which is Prejudice & Memory: A Holocaust Exhibit.
+The museum also houses other exhibits, like one named "Prejudice & Memory: A Holocaust Exhibit".

 The Early Years Gallery displays the formative years of aviation.
-It takes visitors through the Wright brother’s inventions to the planes of World War I and the lead up to World War II.
+It takes visitors throughout the Wright Brothers’ inventions to the planes of World War I and the lead up to World War II.
 The National Museum of the U.S. Air Force holds one of the world’s best collections of World War II aircraft and missiles.
-The museum provides the depiction of pivotal moments of the U.S. Army Air Forces’ air power against both the Pacific and European powers.
+The museum provides the depiction of pivotal moments of the U.S. Air Forces’ air power against both the Pacific and European powers.
 Just as with the previous galleries as a visitor you can travel back in time to see the major aircraft's that played an important role in our country.